 More than ever before, unions need to strengthen their “strategic capacity” and reinvent themselves as learning organizations if they want to remain relevant (Hyman, 2007).
 Real learning is the ability to destroy limiting patterns (Huzzard, 2001), so we suggest that unions should adopt a new paradigm and expand their calling beyond representing workers to representing the economic and social rights of all citizens.
 However, this shift can only materialize gradually.

 We discuss two stages: the near future and the distant future.
-The first involves the transition period from the current reality to a future automated, digital economy, whereas the second refers to an era in which the economy is widely based on automation and AI.
-We also suggest that union leaders adopt the most radical future scenario as their point of departure, which will force them to reevaluate their underlying assumptions about who they represent and what are their goals and strategies.
+The first involves the transition period from the current reality to a future automated, digital economy.
+In this phase, digital platforms still relies on human labor for more sophisticated or routine assignments, and automation of other fields is getting more developed, however still not leaving human labor redundant.
+The second phase may be an era in which the economy is widely based on automation and AI, pushing human labor aside in many branches.
+Even though the vision of the second phase is still uncertain and under debate, we still suggest that union leaders adopt the most radical future scenario as their point of departure.
+This will force them to innovate by reevaluate their basic assumptions about who they represent, what are their goals, and which strategies they embrace.

-In the short term, we recommend that unions adopt the following seven measures:
+In the near future, we recommend that unions adopt the following seven measures:

 Developing research: This involves establishing or expanding specialized research units to study the accelerating changes in the economy and the course the economy is taking.
 In unions that already have research departments, we recommend that they adopt methodologies such as futurism and long-term planning, which are used today by numerous corporations around the world.